hanjinliu/impy/README.md

 ![](Figs/Img.png)

-ImageJ is generally used for image analysis especially in biological backgrounds.
-However, recent demands for batch analysis, machine learning and high reproducibility are usually hard to achieve with ImageJ.
-On the other hand, the famous image analysis toolkit, [scikit-image](https://github.com/scikit-image/scikit-image), is not suited for biological image analysis because many functions do not support standard multi-dimensional tiff files.
+[scikit-image](https://github.com/scikit-image/scikit-image) is very useful but sometimes troublesome like ...
+1. for multi-dimensional images, you need to check which is time-axis and which is channel axis and so on.
+2. you need to consider the output data types and shapes for every iteration of image processing.
+3. you need to care about all the images' information such as the names and directories of original images.

-This module solves major problems that happens when you code image analysis in Python.
+With extended `numpy.ndarray` this module solves major problems above that happens when you code image analysis in Python.

+1. **Image axes are automatically read** from Tiff file and arrays support **axis targeted slicing** like `img["t=3;z=5:7"]`.
+2. Almost all the image processing functions can **automatically iterate** along all the axes needed.
+3. All the information and metadata are inherited to outputs.

+This module contains several classes.

 - `ImgArray` is an array mainly used for image analysis here.
 Many `skimage`'s functions are wrapped in this class.
 - `PropArray` is an array that contains properties of another array, such as mean intensities of fixed regions of an array.